 Aim: To guess what you're touching

 You'll need to make a box similar to this.
-Cut out a window on the front and 2 holes at the back allowing children's arms to fit through.
-Gather objects around the home like; tongs, remote, spoons, balls, block pens, brushes, shells etc. Children place arms in the holes then touch and guess.
+Cut out a window on the front and 2 holes from the back (allowing children's arms to fit through).
+I added felt on the inside.
+Gather objects around the home.
+Children take it in turns to place arms in the holes to touch and guess.

 Aim: To pop the balloon and act out the challenges

 Ideal for 4 years+.
 Write challenges on a piece of paper and insert into different balloons before inflating them.
-Children will have to bop the balloon in the air until the nasheeds stop.
+Children will have to bump the balloon in the air until the nasheed's stop.
 The last person to touch their balloon has to pop it and perform the challenge.
-Challenges can be anything like:
+Challenges can be anything like

 Touch your nose with your tongue